Becoming a SAPCReN Member

-SAPCReN is a network of clinicians and researchers that use data generated in real world primary care clinical settings to inform practice or answer questions.
-Whether you’re interested in developing your own study, examining your practice, or contributing to the work of others, SAPCReN is a great way to get involved in research.
+SAPCReN is a network of clinicians and researchers that contribute and/or use data generated in real world primary care clinical settings to inform practice or answer questions relevant to primary care.
+Whether you’re interested in developing your own study, examining your practice, or contributing to the work of others, SAPCReN is a great way to get involved in primary care research.

-Participating clinicians work closely with primary care researchers who facilitate proposal development, applications for research funding, development and implementation of research protocols, and analysis and dissemination of findings.
-Members also have access to specialized methodological support through the Departments of Family Medicine at the University of Alberta and University of Calgary.
+SAPCReN can assist its members with proposal development, applications for research funding, development and implementation of research protocols, and analysis and dissemination of findings.
+SAPCReN members also have access to specialized methodological support through the Departments of Family Medicine at the University of Alberta and the University of Calgary.

-All SAPCReN members are eligible for participation in The Canadian Primary Care Sentinel Surveillance Network (CPCSSN), Canada’s first multi-disease electronic medical record sentinel surveillance system.
-CPCSSN collects anonymized data from the electronic databases of selected representative samples of family physicians and their patients.
-Participating physicians can request detailed reports of their clinic data, designed to support monitoring or evaluation of their practice.
+SAPCReN members may be eligible for participation in the Canadian Primary Care Sentinel Surveillance Network (CPCSSN), Canada’s first national primary care electronic medical record (EMR) repository.
+CPCSSN collects de-identified data from multiple EMR systems of a representative sample of family physicians or nurse practitioners and their patients.
+Participating clinicians received routine, detailed reports of their panel and clinic data, designed to support monitoring or evaluation of their practice.